ungleich/cdist/docs/src/cdist-real-world.rst

 - configure nginx.

 Our type will not create the actual python application.
-Its intention is only to configure hosing for specified user and project.
+Its intention is only to configure hosting for specified user and project.
 It is up to the user to create his/her applications.

 So let's start.